 Residents of B.C. interested in running for local government office in a general local election or by-election must meet certain eligibility requirements to be nominated.
 In addition, provincial legislation sets out how candidates may run and finance their election campaigns and advertise their candidacy.

-To be eligible to run for local government office in a general local election or a by-election, a person must have been a resident of B.C. at least six months before filing their nomination documents.
-They do not have to live or own property in the area where they are running for office.
+To be eligible to run for local government office in a general local election or a by-election, a person must meet certain eligibility requirements.
+They do not have to live or own property in the local government where they are running for office.

 - Be 18 years of age or older on general voting day

 - Be a Canadian citizen

 - Have been a resident of British Columbia for at least six months immediately before filing nomination documents

 - Not be disqualified under the Local Government Act or any other enactment from voting in an election in British Columbia or from being nominated for, being elected to or holding office, or be otherwise disqualified by law